cysteger/Meta-CD/tests/README_tests.md

 #### How this file is used

-`mbarc26_inputs.csv` is read directly by
+The script uses hard‑coded MBARC‑26 values.
+These values are also provided separately in the tests file under the file name "mbarc26_inputs.csv".
-`generate_mbarc26_expected_outcomes_csv.py`, which applies Meta‑CD’s formulas to produce
-the full expected‑outcomes table.
+`generate_mbarc26_expected_outcomes_csv.py` applies Meta‑CD’s formulas to produce the full expected‑outcomes table.

 ## Citation